MichaIng/DietPi-Docs/docs/software/home_automation.md

 === "Service handling"

-    Use the following commands to control the homebridge system service:
+    Use the following commands to control the Homebridge system service:

     ```sh
     hb-service status